This blog was initially published in top1000funds.com.

 Infrastructure equity prices do not exist in a vacuum.
 Analysing hundreds of transactions over the last 15 years, we found that they are driven by systematic risk factors, which can be found across asset classes.
 In other words, markets did process information rationally and average prices did reflect buyers’ and sellers’ views and preferences for taking risk.

 These risk factors (size, leverage, profit, term spread or value) are commonplace for sharemarket investors.
 After all, unlisted infrastructure equity is still equity.
-As a result, unlisted infrastructure prices have been partly correlated with public markets over the last 15 years.
+As a result, unlisted infrastructure prices have typically showed some correlation with with public markets over the last 15 years.

 The price formation process happened almost in slow-motion, however, because of the illiquid nature of the unlisted infrastructure market.